ngdangtu-vn/mirror-lume-fluent/doc/self-note.md

 - `1.0.0-alpha1` plugin refuses to leave it mommy and definitely some new changes are made
 - `1.0.0-alpha2` the plugin creator literally has no idea what to do so please be gentle on him
 - `1.0.0-alpha3` at this stage, the dev who made this must be receiving heavily Emotional Damage
-- `1.0.0-alphaN` beyond this number and you probably... never gonna give you up♪ never gonna let you down♪ never gonna run around and desert you :3
+- `1.0.0-alphaN` beyond this number and I probably... never gonna give you up♪ never gonna let you down♪ never gonna run around and desert you :3